majr/GAEmes/README.md

 ## License

-GAEme is released under the MIT license.
+GAEmes is released under the MIT license.
 See the [LICENSE](LICENSE.md) file for full details.